Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineSettings-WebAttribute-JavascriptCanAccessClipboard-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 3
-    :digest: 9d92d3abe53e53646635fcc050d52216
+    :digest: b505e8074496c3a4035e54839bf781ad

-Allows JavaScript programs to read from and write to the clipboard.
-Writing to the clipboard is always allowed if it is specifically requested by the user.
-See JavascriptCanPaste to also allow pasting the content of the clipboard content from JavaScript.
+Allows JavaScript programs to write (copy) sanitized content to the clipboard.
+A sanitized write is done with the ``write`` and ``writeText`` JavaScript Clipboard API calls and must be accompanied by user action.
+Unsanitized writes, and reading from the clipboard, are enabled by JavascriptCanPaste.
+Prior to Chromium version 81, this setting enabled all clipboard writes.
+Since unrestricted clipboard access is a potential security concern, it is recommended that applications leave this disabled and instead respond to :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.Feature.ClipboardReadWrite` feature permission requests.
 Disabled by default.